 You may have tried to start the executable directly either by double-clicking fgfs.exe in Windows Explorer or by invoking it within a MS-DOS shell.
-Double-clicking via Explorer does never work (unless you set the environment variable FG_ROOT in autoexec.bat or otherwise).
-Rather double-click runfqfs.bat.
+Double-clicking via Explorer never works (unless you set the environment variable FG_ROOT in autoexec.bat or otherwise).
+Rather double-click fgrun.
 For more details, check Chapter 3.